 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop taking Norfloxacin and call your doctor at once if you have sudden pain, a snapping or popping sound, bruising, swelling, tenderness, stiffness, or loss of movement in any of your joints.
-Rest the joint until you receive medical care or instructions.
+Resting the joint until you receive medical care or instructions

 Call your doctor at once if you have any of these serious side effects:

 - headache with chest pain and severe dizziness, fainting, fast or pounding heartbeats;

 - Irregular heart rhythm, new or worsening cough, trouble breathing;

 - Hallucinations, tremors, feeling restless or anxious, unusual thoughts or behavior, seizures (convulsions);